-5 The distinction we draw here between declarative and procedural descriptions is reminiscent of the distinction between representational and derivational modes of description and explanation.
+&lt;sup>5 The distinction we draw here between declarative and procedural descriptions is reminiscent of the distinction between representational and derivational modes of description and explanation.
 But declarative constraints such as (2) could be evaluated during the course of the derivation or only over final representations, and therefore the distinction we make here is not equivalent to questions of representations vs derivations.
 We therefore avoid discussion in terms of representations vs derivations here.
 See relevant discussion in the introduction to Epstein and Seely 2002.

-6 Our discussion here describes probing as a process that proceeds downward through the search space, as is a common assumption in current work.
+Our discussion here describes probing as a process that proceeds downward through the search space, as is a common assumption in current work.
 This top-down conception of probing has recently been challenged, in particular by Bjorkman and Zeijlstra (2019) based on facts in the domain of φ-agreement.
 See also Kush 2013: 21-23 for a concrete description of upwards search.
-We will not review this discussion here, although see note 29 below for a potential derivation of "upwards Agree"-like behavior using repeated applications of the search procedure described here, together with iterated upwards expansion of the search space.
+We will not review this discussion here, although see note 30 below for a potential derivation of "upwards Agree"-like behavior using repeated applications of the search procedure described here, together with iterated upwards expansion of the search space.

 See Atlamaz 2019: ch.
 3 and Ke 2019: ch.
-2 for more detailed descriptions of depth-first and breadth-first search algorithms and discussion of their relevance for the notion of minimal search.7
+2 for more detailed descriptions of depth-first and breadth-first search algorithms and discussion of their relevance for the notion of minimal search.
+In recent work, Chow 2022 proposes a novel search algorithm which is distinct from depth-first and breadth-first search, but we first concentrate on these two more established algorithms and then briefly comment on Chow's proposal below.

 The two search procedures are illustrated in (4-5) below for the case of search within an internally complex sister of the probe.
-Here we assume that sisters are ordered for search, but briefly return to this assumption later.8 The numbering on the trees below reflects the order in which the nodes are considered by the probe, with nodes with lower numbers considered before those with higher numbers.
+Here we assume that sisters are ordered for search, but briefly return to this assumption later.
+The numbering on the trees below reflects the order in which the nodes are considered by the probe, with nodes with lower numbers considered before those with higher numbers.